-Many people are wondering why deleting data from a table in a PostgreSQL database does not shrink files on disk.
+UPDATED August 2023 - Table bloat in PostgreSQL: Many people wonder why deleting data from a table in a PostgreSQL database does not shrink files on disk.
 You would expect storage consumption to go down when data is deleted.
 This is not always the case.

-To show this really works I have compiled some small examples.
-Let us get started with a simple table and add 100k rows to it:
+Let's get started with a basic table and add 100k rows to it:

 The size of the table will be around 3.5 MB on disk.
 We can find out about the size of a table using pg_relation_size: